 Flying to Rijeka Airport on Krk

-Rijeka Airport, unfortunately, is one of Croatia’s more underused airports.
+Rijeka Airport is one of Croatia’s more underused airports.
 It certainly doesn’t receive as much traffic as Pula Airport in Istria, or Zadar Airport in North Dalmatia.
-However, there are still flights from the UK to Rijeka Airport – Ryanair fly from London Stansted June to September, and TUI have a once a week flight from London Gatwick.
+Unfortunately, for 2021, there are no flights from the UK and Ireland to Rijeka Airport.

-There are also flights from other European countries to Rijeka Airport, including Belgium, Germany and Norway.
+There are however flights from other European countries to Rijeka Airport, including Belgium, Germany and Norway.
 Full details on our Getting to the Kvarner Riviera page.

 Rijeka Airport on the island of Krk is located close to the town of Omisalj, on the north of the island.
 It is best to transfer to Omisalj first, and then make your way to your intended final destination on Krk by bus from here – see the Arriva website for bus timetables.
 There are numerous buses per day to Krk Town, Punat and Baska, and some to Vrbnik as well.

 Getting to Krk by bus

 There are many daily buses from Rijeka to Krk Town, with a journey time of just over 1 hour.
 More details on the Arriva website.